nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

 ### How Can I Override System Hostname?

-If the agent is not able to determine the system's hostname, you can define it manually in **/etc/nginx-agent/nginx-agent.conf**
+If NGINX Agent can't determine the system's hostname, manually define it in `/etc/nginx-agent/nginx-agent.conf`.

 Find the following section, and fill in the desired hostname: